Chapped lips: Causes, Diagnosis, Treatment

 Hydration, low stomach acid, diet, and internal imbalances can all lead to chapped lips.
 Did you know that chapped lips are usually a sign of problems in the digestive tract?
 When you are dehydrated, your body draws water from other parts of the body (such as the intestines) to hydrate the cells.

-Best treatment for severely chapped lips?
+The best treatment for severely chapped lips?

-Make sure to use a gentle lip balm or moisturizer multiple times throughout the day and before you go to sleep.
+Make sure to use a gentle lip balm or moisturiser multiple times throughout the day and before you go to sleep.
 If your lips are extremely dry and cracked, give a thick ointment like white petroleum jelly a shot.
 Ointments are better at locking in moisture compared to waxes or oils.
 Before heading outside, apply a lip balm with SPF 30 or higher to protect your lips.

 Whats app Health Packages Book an Appointment Second Opinion